numbmartin/jk-assignment/contact.md

 ---
 layput: default
 title: Contact
-description: You can find my here
+description: You can find me here

 ---